clear epoxy kansas city

 • Bubbles:

 Sand and touch up any bubbles after the coating cures to a tack-free state.
-Having some bubbles in your first coat of epoxy is sometimes typical and can be from the concrete breathing.
+Having some bubbles in your first coat of epoxy is sometimes normal and can be due to the concrete breathing.

 • Additional Resources: Concrete Floor Supply offers product data sheets for each component of this process.
 These resources provide detailed information on mixing ratios, application techniques, and safety precautions.
-We also have product videos for our products.
+We also have product videos.

-With careful preparation and following these steps, you can achieve a stunning, wet-look epoxy floor that will add beauty and durability to your concrete surfaces.
+With careful preparation and by following these steps, you can achieve a stunning, wet-look epoxy floor that adds beauty and durability to your concrete surfaces.

 RELATED